EarthCut/earthcut.github.io/02_about_me.md

 ---
 layout: page
-title: About Me
+title: About
-description: Contact
+description: Earth Cut was foundet by Mi Steinbach in 2021 to expand her filmmaking to documentaries that reflect her personal signature.
 image: assets/images/dop.jpg
 nav-menu: true
 ---